 4) Irrevocable trusts — In addition to taking advantage of tax benefits and avoiding probate, these trusts also offer maximum protection against creditors but the grantor must relinquish control over the trust assets.

 Wills And Trusts

-The attorneys at Bell Shah Law, LLC, provide personalized advocacy in all their areas of practice.
+The attorneys at Bell & Shah, LLC, provide personalized advocacy in all their areas of practice.
 That approach is also vital in developing an estate plan.
 We identify the specific needs of our clients and assess estate tax implications on families and beneficiaries.
 From there, we communicate the timeline and guide them through a sometimes complex process.

 Most clients come to us seeking a simple will package.
 We secure the information necessary to draft the documents you need.
 If tax issues, probate or asset transfers are a concern, we can create trusts to shield your finances and possessions from estate taxes.

 For clients with $100,000 or more in assets titled to the deceased, not including real estate, probate is required.
 The process is complex and proactive planning can prevent an estate from reaching that amount.
 From there, we apply for our client to be named executor or administrator, leaving the decisions in their hands and not needing court approval.

 With the New Year upon us, many people are making and trying to stick to their New Year’s resolutions.
 Something that should be...

 Do you know how to leave your belongings in a way that ensures they will not be distributed the way you don't want them...